aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 -rw-rw-r-- 1 ec2-user ec2-user 2345 Oct  2 20:43 token.b64
 ```

 We are ready to decode the b64 format.
-We will use the [OpenSSL](https://openssl.org/library), issuing the following command that will produce a binary file with the same filename but extenion .bin:
+We will use the [OpenSSL](https://openssl.org/library), issuing the following command that will produce a binary file with the same filename but extension .bin:

 ```
 $ openssl enc -d -base64 -A -in pkey.b64 -out pkey.bin